|Weight||94kg (14st 11lb)|

 As a member of the London Wasps Elite Player Development Group (EPDG) since the age of 13, Gus Jones is steeped in the game.
 A former Eton College student in chemistry, biology and economics, he is reading biological sciences at Oxford University and has won Blues against Cambridge in both the past two years.
 He first laced up his boots at the age of eight at the Dragon School in Oxford and played for Oxford Harlequins from 2001-07.

 His rugby days have already taken him to Argentina with Eton College and he is a former captain of Oxfordshire U16.
-He has also led Eton, England U17 and in 2011-12 England U18, captaining the side to an 18-16 victory over France at Fylde in late February.
+He has also led Eton, England U17 and England U18, captaining the side to an 18-16 victory over France at Fylde in February 2012.
 He went on to guide the team to wins over Georgia (58-8), Wales (22-16) and Ireland (25-13) in the FIRA/AER European Championship in Madrid in March and April that year.

 Gus played off the bench against Scotland and Italy in the 2013 U20 RBS 6 Nations, helping the side to win the title for the third consecutive year and scored four tries when making his first start, together with his fourth appearance in all, when Wales were overpowered 67-7 at Kingston Park, Newcastle this year.